-As of now, all our RC and RCP clusters on AWS, Azure, GCP and IBM Cloud have been patched by our cloud partners against Meltdown.
+As of now, all our REC and REV clusters on AWS, Azure, GCP and IBM Cloud have been patched by our cloud partners against Meltdown.
 In addition, some cloud vendors have already managed to mitigate the Spectre’s branch target injection (CVE-2017-5715).

-- Customers who use Redis Pack on the public clouds mentioned above (and deployed Redis Pack on dedicated instances without sharing other applications on the same instances) can rely on the hypervisor security patch.
+- Customers who use RES on the public clouds mentioned above (and deployed RES on dedicated instances without sharing other applications on the same instances) can rely on the hypervisor security patch.
 An isolated Redis or Redis Enterprise instance cannot be affected by Meltdown or Spectre when Redis modules are disabled or when using Redis Labs’ certified modules.

-- Customers who use Redis Pack on-premises should deploy the Kernel Page Table Isolation (PKTI) patch.
+- Customers who use RES on-premises should deploy the Kernel Page Table Isolation (PKTI) patch.
 We are still waiting for the formal patch release from all major distributions (such as Amazon Linux, Red Hat Enterprise Linux, and Ubuntu), and will make additional recommendations available in the coming days.

 Customers who feel affected by these patches can contact our support team (firstname.lastname@example.org) for further help.
 We have successfully mitigated performance issues for several customers during the last few days.

-We tested a 3-node RCP cluster on AWS, here is what we found:
+We tested a 3-node REV cluster on AWS, here is what we found:

 Before the Meltdown fix:

 We observed a negligible impact of throughput (2.5%-5%) and almost no effect on latency.

 |Number of nodes in the cluster||3|

 |Number of master shards||60|